 Supportive Services for Children and Families

 Many of our children have special emotional or educational needs and are considered at risk of future school failure.
-Bloomingdale provides a range of services to meet the individual needs of these children, who comprise close to 50 percent of our enrollment.
+Bloomingdale provides a range of services to meet the individual needs of these children, who comprise over 50 percent of our enrollment.
 By intervening early to address learning needs, Bloomingdale enables most of our at-risk children to enter and succeed in mainstream elementary school classrooms — without relying on Special Ed services.

 Children are assessed for learning needs beginning at enrollment and during the opening weeks of school.
 Our Disabilities Services specialists observe in classrooms and follow up with children referred by their teachers.
 Bloomingdale’s ability to offer services in-house means that children receive needed support without delay.
 Parents are always consulted and engaged as we determine the services that will best meet the child’s needs.